alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 If FooBook decides
 to represent itself
-as a conversation non-participant, then it **MUST NOT** have any access to PCASM.
+as a non-participant,
+then it **MUST NOT**
+have any access to PCASM.
 (Integrity of Participation / Non-Participation)

 If FooBook decides
 to represent itself
-as a conversation participant, then it **MUST NOT** have privileged access to PCASM,
+as a participant,
+then it **MUST NOT**
+have privileged access
+to PCASM,